hustcer/nushell.github.io/.ebook-pub/commands/split_row.md

 ## Parameters

-- `separator`: a character or regex that denotes what separates rows
+- `separator`: A character or regex that denotes what separates rows.
 - `--number {int}`: Split into maximum number of items
 - `--regex`: use regex syntax for separator